visgl/loaders.gl/examples/experimental/terrain/README.md

 Copy the content of this folder to your project.

+This examples uses mapbox as a terrain source.
 To load the terrain tiles, you need a [Mapbox access token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/).
 You can either set an environment variable:

 ```bash
 export MapboxAccessToken=<mapbox_access_token>